 - A trustee is entitled to a compensation that is reasonable under the circumstances, or as specified by the trust, or as directed by the court.
 (A.R.S.
 14-10708)

 - Reimbursement for Expenses.
 A trustee is also entitled to be reimbursed out of the trust property, with reasonable interest, for expenses that were properly incurred in the administration of the trust and to the extent necessary to prevent unjust enrichment of the trust.
 An advance by the trustee of money for the protection of the trust gives rise to a lien against trust property to secure reimbursement with reasonable interest.
 (A.R.S.
 14-10709)

 The duties of a trustee can be reviewed in their complete form under the Arizona Revised Statutes, Section 14, Article 8 through Article 11.
 But, beware, these duties and powers may be altered by the terms of the trust or last will and testament or for other reasons.

 The foregoing summary of the duties and powers of trustee can seem overwhelming and complicated.
-If you have any questions regarding the duties and/or powers of a trustee or personal representative in Arizona, please contact us.
-Our skilled attorneys would be happy to answer your questions.
+If you have any questions regarding the duties and/or powers of a trustee or personal representative in Arizona, please give us a call at 480.607.7900 or contact us.
+Our attorneys would be happy to answer your questions.